matttob/TRITONIA_AGISOFT_UTILITIES/README.md

-# This Repo will contain code and workflow methods for transforming video footage in to Agisoft models
+# This Repo will contain code and workflow methods for transforming video footage into Agisoft models